British Choirs on the Net

 • Norwich Harmony Norwich Harmony Ladies Barbershop Chorus are singers of all ages and from all walks of life who share a love of this style of harmony and a passion for singing and performing.

-• Norwich Philharmonic Chorus, Norfolk An active and enthusiastic choir.
-Currently they have 122 members.
+• Norwich Philharmonic Chorus, Norfolk Norwich Philharmonic Chorus are an active and enthusiastic choir.
+Currently they have around 120 members.
 The Society's Choral Conductor is David Dunnett.
-Rehearsals usually take place every Tuesday evening (September - March) during school term time at 7.30pm in the Walter Roy Theatre, Hewett School, Cecil Road, Norwich.
+Rehearsals usually take place every Tuesday evening (September - March) during school term time at 7.30-9.30pm in the Walter Roy Theatre, Hewett School, Cecil Road, Norwich.
 New members are always welcome.

 • Norwich School Choral Society, Norwich, Norfolk The Norwich School Choral Society, founded in 1983 by the present Director of Music, Colin Dowdeswell, has explored a wide repertoire ranging from Handel to Bernstein, and also works written by members of the school.
 The Society meets weekly during the Michaelmas and Lent terms and enjoys a membership of some 80 pupils.
 The choir sings for the School carol service in the Cathedral and is joined in the Lent term by the Adult Choral Society, forming a choir of nearly 200 singers for the annual Choral Concert.